 Bush keeps warning, “If we don’t fight ‘em in Iraq, we’ll have to fight ‘em here at home.”
 Presumably, he means the pre-U.S.-invasion, nonexistent terrorists in Iraq, not our own armed forces.
 But given his escalation, his hunger to sacrifice more lives, his extended active-duty tours, and his continuing “moral waivers,” what behavior might we really expect when those 547,000 GIs and 202,000 Marines eventually return home?

 And long before then, who will listen to their cries for help, or monitor what acts they commit—before they are triaged, discharged, and hung out to dry?

 Robin Morgan’s latest book is Fighting Words: A Toolkit for Combating the Religious Right (Nation Books).
-She is a co-founder and board member of The Women’s Media Center.

 This report continues the Women’s Media Center series and organizing campaign focusing on the crimes against Abeer Qassim al-Janabi and their implications for the U.S. military and foreign policy.

 The views expressed in this commentary are those of the author alone and do not represent WMC.
 WMC is a 501(c)(3) organization and does not endorse candidates.

 To receive WMC Features by email, click here.